-The principle objective of this course is to study the complex phenomena of aggression in man and animals.
-Topics include: historical and contemporary evidences of human aggression, definitions of aggression, psychological methods employed in the study of aggression, contemporary theories examining the sources of aggressive behavior, namely: the physiological bases of aggression, instinct theories of aggression, social-learning theory of aggression, analysis of important indices related to aggressive behavior; violence and society, legitimate aggression, methods of control in reducing aggression in contemporary society.
+The principal objective of this course is to study the complex phenomena of aggression in man and animals.
+Topics include: historical and contemporary evidences of human aggression, dedefinitions of aggression, psychological methods employed in the study of aggression, contemporary theories examining the sources of aggressive behavior, namely: the physiological bases of aggression, instinct theories of aggression, and social-learning theory of aggression.
+In addition to an analysis of important indices related to aggressive behavior, we study questions relating to violence and society, legitimate aggression, and methods of control in reducing aggression in contemporary society.